deleeuw/jansweb/content/post/news/bmr.md

 The new algorithm reduces the monotone regression problem to minimizing a differentiable and piecewise quadratic convex function of a single variable.
-We sort the target, because the function is quadratic between each interval of successive values in the sorted vector.
-We start at one end of the scale, evaluate the derivative at the successive values until it changes sign, and then interpolate linearly to find the zero.
+We sort the target and use the fact that the function is quadratic between each interval of successive values in the sorted vector.
+We start at one end of the scale, evaluate the derivative at successive values until it changes sign, and then interpolate linearly to find the zero.

-The new funcion is used in the voronoiHomogeneityAnalysis(), voronoiCentroidAnalysis(), and voronoiSpericalAnalysis() functions for unfolding categorical data that can be found in the same github repository.
+The new function is used in the voronoiHomogeneityAnalysis(), voronoiCentroidAnalysis(), and voronoiSpericalAnalysis() functions for unfolding categorical data that can be found in the same github repository.